 More importantly to planning, what is the overall cost difference for Peru vs Ecuador?
 In general, the prices in Peru are relatively cheaper concerning basic food and accommodation.
 However, the costs for these are radically less when compared to the U.S, UK, or Europe.
 Thus, the cost differences between the two countries are negligible, unless of course you are backpacking or vacationing long term.

 Additionally, expenses are going to vary greatly from traveler to traveler.
 Amazon lodges in both countries and Galapagos cruises in Ecuador are divided into three and four price categories, respectively.
 One traveler might find a cruise or lodge category to be the most important decision in their trip, while another guest may find the dining options and tour itinerary to be more important.
 One recommendation I have, speak with our travel planners free of charge, where they can help match your desired budget with the many offerings out there.
+Make sure to budget for some souvenirs.
+Check out our Top Ecuador Souvenirs & Made Products article.

 Peru vs Ecuador: Geography

 Ecuador and Peru are both situated in the northwest region of the continent, where they border the Pacific ocean.
 Fortunately for travelers, this offers some of the most gorgeous beaches in South America.
-A quick look at the stunning Mancora in Peru and los Frailes in Ecuador and you will understand what I mean.
+A quick look at the stunning Mancora in Peru and Los Frailes in Ecuador and you will understand what I mean.
 Running through the middle of both Ecuador and Peru is the Andean mountain range, which provides a pleasant climate for countries so close to the equator, along with plenty of breathtaking vantage points and mountain cities.
 Accounting for large percentages of both countries is one of the most biodiverse places on the planet, the Amazon rainforest.

 Machu Picchu vs Galapagos islands